-- The Provost and Vice President for Academic Affairs shall make recommendations to the President regarding the internal operations of the University.
+- The Senior Vice President for Academic Affairs and Provost shall make recommendations to the President regarding the internal operations of the University.

 - He or she shall assign responsibilities for and evaluate completion of the academic objectives of the University to all appropriate officials.